 By looking at a learn/work environment from Finance, Operations, Sales & Marketing and Human Resources, the relationship with the organizational goals is more visible and a Strategic Accommodation Roadmap can be created to navigate.
 This gives both the hard economic and the soft social aspects a place within the context of how an organization wants to stand in society and be recognized.

-A Strategic Accommodation Roadmap is an accommodation planning tool just like there are tools for budgeting finances and formation places.
+A Strategic Accommodation Roadmap is an accommodation planning tool just like there are tools for budgeting finances.
 It contains scenarios for the future (Change, Improve, Transform, Create) tailored to the specific organizational context.

 Often there is at the management a sense of having no grip on the learn/work environment.
 Where does this feeling come from?
 Too little measured or are the wrong aspects measured?
 Does more grip means more measuring or is it mainly about to figure out the relevant issues that contribute to adding value to the organization goals?
 Why are we doing something?
 What are the contributions?
 What do we want to accomplish?
 How can we achieve this?